 “Mob Programming Game” by Willem Larsen.
-If you’ve ever been to one of Willem’s workshops on language learning, you know he’s a keen observer and great teacher.
-He’s been working as a programmer with teams using Mob Programming – and of course he’s created a great way to help you learn rapidly about all its aspects: his new Mob Programming game.
+If you’ve ever been to one of Willem’s workshops on language learning, you know he’s a keen observer and a great teacher.
+He’s been working as a programmer with teams using Mob Programming – and of course, he’s created a great way to help you learn rapidly about all its aspects: his new Mob Programming game.
 This is sure to be popular!

 “Technical Practices in an Agile Transformation” by Al Shalloway.
 How to balance the demands of the technical side of an Agile transformation?
-Technical debt pay-down, risk, safety, team structure changes all compete for your attention.
+Technical debt pay-down, risk, safety, and team structure changes all compete for your attention.
 Al’s advice for balancing all these forces is based on deep experience few can match.

 The deliver:Agile conference will have 3 days packed with great sessions like these.
 Registration is now open, and I hope you’ll join us in Austin, TX for fun and learning.